Programmes and Fellowship privacy statement

 International transfers of data

-Either directly, or indirectly via the software applications we use (Sage People, Form Assembly and Microsoft Office), your personal data is stored in a Salesforce database or with Microsoft.
+Either directly, or indirectly via the software applications we use (Form Assembly and Microsoft Office), your personal data is stored in a Salesforce database or with Microsoft.
 Data includes application forms, survey responses, assessment results, academic and professional data and contact management including emails.
-Salesforce, Sage, Form Assembly and Microsoft are international companies but your personal data are only stored in data centres within the EU.
+Salesforce, Form Assembly and Microsoft are international companies, but your personal data are only stored in data centres within the EU.
 These companies can, with our agreement, move data outside of EU data centres providing GDPR rules are followed.
 For example, Salesforce complies with the EU recognised US Privacy Shield and Binding Corporate Rules to legitimise international transfers.
-Sage and Microsoft provide inter-company Global Data Processing and Transfer Agreements, which incorporate the requirements of the GDPR and include the use of the EU Standard Contractual Clauses for transfers of data outside the EEA.
+Microsoft provide inter-company Global Data Processing and Transfer Agreements, which incorporate the requirements of the GDPR and include the use of the EU Standard Contractual Clauses for transfers of data outside the EEA.
 These agreements facilitate the secure movement of personal data internationally whilst ensuring that all processing activities comply with the GDPR.
+Ambertrack and Survey Monkey are international companies and have data centres in the US (Survey Monkey also has data centres in Ireland and Canada).
+They are certified under and comply with the EU-US Privacy Shield.

-We may invite participants and fellows to participate on social media sites such as Facebook Workplace and you can find their data protection safeguards here.
+We may invite participants and fellows to participate on social media sites such as Facebook Workplace or contact you through WhatsApp.

 Frontline will follow GDPR principles regarding data minimisation both in terms of the volume of data stored on you and how long it is retained for.
 Personal data shall be kept for no longer than is necessary for the purposes for which it is being processed.
 There are some circumstances where personal data may be stored for longer periods (e.g. legal, regulatory, archiving or research purposes).
 The period for which the personal data is stored will be limited to a strict minimum and that time limits are established by Frontline for deletion of the records or for a periodic review.